nsidaris/GitGood/README.md

 - Football fans can buy souvenirs while on the trip and see a total for each stadium and overall total after the trip.
 - Administrators can edit the souvenir inventory for each stadium
 - And more!

+See source code or html documentation for more details.

 Google Drive: https://drive.google.com/drive/folders/0B9b1ecsyWOwzQVJsb0RoRkxFTVk?usp=sharing